 9. Have you tried accupuncture?
 Accupuncturists can help a lot with allergies as well.
 While you may still need some supplements or other medications, the healing process for allergies can be greatly accelerated with acupuncture.

 10. What have a tried that worked or that didn’t work?
 Keeping a journal of everything you have done to help manage and control your allergies, can be very helpful in the process of elimination of your allergies.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, pinterest, or google plus.
+If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.